-On March 31, 2021, we entered into another Sales Agreement with Canaccord ("New Sales Agreement"), as agent, pursuant to which we may offer and sell shares of common stock, for aggregate gross sale proceeds of up to \$75.0 million from time to time from the effective date of the respective registration statement through Canaccord.
-We sold 16,809,424 shares of common stock for net proceeds of \$20.0 million during the year ended December 31, 2021.
+On March 31, 2021, we entered into a Sales Agreement ("Sales Agreement") with Canaccord Genuity LLC, as agent ("Canaccord"), pursuant to which we may offer and sell shares of common stock, for aggregate gross sale proceeds of up to \$75.0 million from time to time from the effective date of the respective registration statement through Canaccord.
+We sold 366,188 shares of common stock for net proceeds of \$20.0 million during the year ended December 31, 2021.
+We sold 4,306,879 shares under the Sales Agreement for net proceeds of \$29.2 million after expenses during the year ended December 31, 2022.

-We agreed to pay Canaccord for its services of acting as agent 3% of the gross proceeds from the sale of the shares pursuant to the New Sales Agreement.
-Legal and accounting fees are reclassified to share capital upon issuance of shares under the New Sales Agreements.
+We pay Canaccord for its services of acting as agent 3% of the gross proceeds from the sale of the shares pursuant to the Sales Agreement.
+Legal and accounting fees are reclassified to share capital upon issuance of shares under the Sales Agreement.